SAVE OUR VILLAGE - SAVE OUR GREEN BELT - THE AREA IN RED IS UNDER THREAT

 New National Planning Policy Framework (NPPF) 2026

-The Government is consulting on revamping the National Planning Policy Framework (NPPF).
+The Government has recently consulted on revamping the National Planning Policy Framework (NPPF).
 This sets out the Government's planning policies and how they should be applied.
 These policies guide local authorities when producing their own ‘local plans’ that are used to approve or reject local planning applications.

 Going forwards, national policies will override local plan policies where they contradict.